LONDON – POST OLYMPICS ARCHITECTURE

 The Olympic Games, celebrated in London in 2012 transformed the Lower Lea Valley zone, on the east side of the city.
-In the upcoming months, the “Legacy Corporation” will carry out a construction program called “Clear, Connect, Complete”.
-Among other things, it will connect the park with highways and roads and will complete the green zones in order to leave a legacy for London.
+In the upcoming months, the “Legacy Corporation” carried out a construction program called “Clear, Connect, Complete”.
+Among other things, it connects the park with highways and roads and completes the green zones in order to leave a legacy for London.

 Since the closing ceremony, the temporary installations necessary for the Olympic Games have been removed, including the Riverbank Arena and the cover of the Olympic Stadium.
-The work has begun and the park is expected to reopen in the spring of 2014.
+The work has begun and the park reopened spring of 2014.
 The cycle track has been transformed for public use, uniting cycling enthusiasts.
-The Aquatic Center by Zaha Hadid will undergo renovations, which will be converted it into an entertainment center.
+The Aquatic Center by Zaha Hadid went under renovations, which converted it into an entertainment center.
 The interior of the “Copper Box” used for handball will also be renovated.